-- Shortly provide an overview of all three options and discuss how applicable this case is to each - Cost-based approach: Asking for cost structure of the product leads to a dead end, assumptions can be made.
+- Shortly provide an overview of all three options and discuss how applicable this case is to each. - Cost-based approach: Asking for cost structure of the product leads to a dead end, assumptions can be made.
 Moreover, this approach does not consider customer preferences, an important dimension when pricing a new product in the technology industry.
 This approach is only partly suitable. - Market-based/competitor approach: No other information about the market and competitors is available.
 No assumptions can be made.
-This approach is not suitable. - Value-based approach: Segment can be deducted when thinking about next best alternative of the product developed.
-A solid basis for pricing can be deducted and after carefully considering additional value added through the wonder mirror, a fitting price should be determined
+This approach is not suitable. - Value-based approach: The segment can be derived by thinking about the next best alternative of the developed product.
+From this, a solid basis for pricing can be derived and an appropriate price should be set after careful consideration of the added value of the miracle mirror.

-STEP 2: What price should be set for Wonder Mirror?
+Question 2: What price should be set for the Wonder Mirror?

-Value-based approach (Qualitative)
+Value-based approach (Qualitative):

-- Segment: Accessible luxury, targeted at upper income class - Next best alternative product: - Smartphone: similar screen features including selfie function, but not same size - Tablet: similar screen features, but mirror is attached to a specific place and not suitable for traveling. - TV: similar size, but horizontally, fixed location - Screen: Display of same information, fixed location - · Value added: - Simultaneous display of own reflection and chosen information.
+- Segment: Accessible luxury, targeted at upper income class - Next best alternative product: - Smartphone: similar screen features including selfie function, but not same size - Tablet: similar screen features, but mirror is attached to a specific place and not suitable for traveling - TV: similar size, but horizontally, fixed location - Screen: Display of same information, fixed location - Value added: Simultaneous display of own reflection and chosen information

-Value-based approach (Quantative):
+Value-based approach (Quantitative):

-- Governing thought: How much are people willing to pay for these additional features?

-- Price of a high-quality screen without touch function: ~€400

-- Note: High competition in industry lowers prices

-- · Additional features:

-- Simultaneous benefit

-- Innovative product, 0 competition

-- Final price range: €800-€1000

-Cost-based approach: Possible, but more complex

-- Assumptions to be made - Similar products' cost structure and markup - Price = (FC + VC) 1.4, e.g. (€200 + €400) 1.4 = €840
+- Governing thought: How much are people willing to pay for these additional features? - Price of a high-quality screen without touch function: ~€400 - Note: High competition in industry lowers prices - Additional features: - Simultaneous benefit - Innovative product, 0 competition - Final price range: €800-€1000 - Cost-based approach: Possible, but more complex - Assumptions to be made - Similar products' cost structure and markup - Price = (FC + VC) \ 1.4, e.g. (€200 + €400) \ 1.4 = €840